Ryan Wagner (ice hockey)

-Ryan Wagner (born April 15, 1996) is an American professional ice hockey forward currently playing for the Colorado Eagles in the American Hockey League (AHL).
+Ryan Wagner (born April 15, 1996) is an American professional ice hockey forward who is currently playing for the Rapid City Rush of the ECHL.

 Playing career

 Amateur

 Wagner played as a youth within his homestate, Illinois, with the Chicago Mission of the HPHL through to the under-16 level before joining the U.S. National Team Development program to play the 2013–14 season with the under-17 and under-18 teams.
 While attending Ann Arbor Pioneer High School, he registered 9 points through 28 games within the United States Hockey League (USHL) before committing to a collegiate career with the University of Wisconsin of the Big Ten Conference (B1G).

 After completing his freshman season with the Badgers in the 2014–15 season, contributing with a modest 2 goals and 5 points through 35 games, Wagner increased his presence through his sophomore season surpassing his entire freshman points totals through the first 9 games and finishing the 2015–16 season with 10 goals and 22 points in 35 games.

 Appearing in every game with the Wisconsin Badgers as a junior in the 2016–17 season, Wagner established his identity as a high compete checking-line role player, in posting 9 goals and 28 points through 36 contests.

 Returning for his senior season with the Badgers, Wagner was selected as an alternate captain for the 2017–18 season.
 Establishing a new career best with 15 goals and 33 points, Wagner appeared in all 37 games with Wisconsin and drew his collegiate career to a close in receiving the teams' Spike Carlson/Chris Chelios Most Valuable Player award.